ikoniqoz/nitrodocs/content/developers/tools/search.md

 		->filter($this->input->get('filter'))
 		->search($query);

-This is how PyroCMS handles the data-interaction and pagination inside the search plugin.
+This is how NitroCMS handles the data-interaction and pagination inside the search plugin.
 Filter is a multidimentional array, which looks like this:

 	$this->search_index_m->filter(array(
 		'blog' => 'blog:posts'